City Baking Guide

 Winter

-Indoor heating can reduce humidity further, so dough hydration and covered rest become more important.
+Indoor heating can reduce humidity even further, so dough hydration and covered rests matter more than they do in lower-elevation cities.

 Spring

-Fast weather swings can shift flour absorption day to day; adjust liquids gradually.
+Fast weather swings can shift flour absorption day to day.
+Adjust liquids gradually instead of rewriting the whole formula.

 Summer

 Warm kitchens accelerate fermentation.
-Watch dough volume instead of relying only on clock time.
+Watch dough volume instead of relying only on clock time, especially for sourdough and dinner-roll dough.

 Fall

-Dense seasonal bakes need earlier center checks to avoid underbaked interiors.
+Dense seasonal bakes need earlier center checks so the crust does not outrun the interior.

 Baking Classes in Flagstaff, Arizona